AdalV51/Leet-Code-Daily/README.md

 ## Repository Structure 📁

-Each directory within this repository corresponds to a specific challenge, organized by the date on which it was completed.
+Each directory within this repository corresponds to a specific challenge, organized inside the `questions` directory by the date on which it was completed.
 The naming convention is `YYYY-MM-DD_Title-of-Challenge`.

-/2023-11-09_Find-Minimum-in-Rotated-Sorted-Array
+/questions/2023-11-09_Count-Number-of-Homogenous-Substrings
 - solution.py
 - README.md

-/2023-11-10_Add-Two-Numbers
+/questions/2023-11-10_Add-Two-Numbers
 - solution.py
 - README.md
 ...